 - (a) PRESUMPTION OF RESIDENCE OF STUDENT, PARENT(S), SPOUSE.
 The residence of a single, divorced or widowed student is presumed to be that of the parents of the student.
 The residence of a married student is presumed to be that of his or her spouse. - (b) GUARDIAN OF PERSON.
 If a student's parents are alive but a guardian of his or her person was appointed by appropriate authority and recorded in the county clerk's office more than one year ago, the residence of the student is presumed to be that of the guardian if the student has continuously resided with the guardian for a calendar year or more.
-If no legal guardianship has been taken out, three years' residence with and support of a contestant establishes guardianship within the meaning of this rule. - (c) GUARDIAN.
+If no legal guardianship has been taken out, three years' residence with and support of

+- a contestant establishes guardianship within the meaning of this rule. - (c) GUARDIAN.
 If a student's parents are dead and a guardian of his or her person has been appointed by appropriate authority, the residence of the student is presumed to be that of the guardian. - (d) RELATIVE; SUPPORTER.
-If a student's parents are dead and a guardianship of his or her person

-- has not been appointed, the residence of the student is presumed to be that of the grandparent, aunt, uncle, adult brother or sister or other person with whom the student is living and by whom the student is supported. - CUSTODIAL.
+If a student's parents are dead and a guardianship of his or her person has not been appointed, the residence of the student is presumed to be that of the grandparent, aunt, uncle, adult brother or sister or other person with whom the student is living and by whom the student is supported. - CUSTODIAL.
 The residence of a student assigned (e) by appropriate authority to a foster home (or in kinship placement, as provided for in Chapter 264; Subchapter K, Tex.
 Family Code, in lieu of foster care) or a home licensed by the state as a childcare boarding facility, or placed in a home by the Texas Department of Family and Protective Services, Texas Juvenile Justice Department or an equivalent state agency, is presumed to be at the home or facility to which the student has been placed.
 If a student's parent(s) move the student to a foster home in another school district, the student is not eligible, but may apply for a waiver.
-The residence of a student placed in a home or residential facility that is affiliated with a special purpose school district as outlined in Section 11.351 of the Texas Education Code is presumed to be at the special school district-affiliated home or residential facility where the student is placed. - (f) DIVORCED PARENTS.
-The residence of a student whose parents are divorced is presumed to be that of either parent. - (g) SEPARATED PARENTS. - (1) If a student's parents separate (and are not divorced), and if one parent remains in the attendance zone where the student has been attending school, the student's residence is presumed to be that of the parent who did not move - (2) If a student transfers to a new school with a separated (but not divorced) parent, the student is ineligible for one calendar year, but may apply for a waiver. - (3) Parents who have been separated for at least the previous three consecutive years would be considered as 'divorced' for purposes of this rule. - (h) MILITARY PARENT(S).
-A student whose parent is active military and receives a permanent change of station to a military base with a special purpose school district, or whose parent has been released into retirement by the Department of Defense for a reason other than a dishonorable discharge and the student enrolls in the special purpose school district on a military base at the student's first opportunity, is considered in compliance with this rule. - (i) CRITERIA OF RESIDENCE.
-The intent of this section is to ensure that unless circumstances fit one of the exceptions above, any relocation of residence is a complete and permanent move for the family.
+The residence of a student placed in a home or residential facility that is affiliated with a special purpose school district as outlined in Section 11.351 of the Texas Education Code is presumed to be at the special school district-affiliated home or residential facility where the student is placed.
+A student in managing conservatorship as noted in this section, who is determined to meet varsity eligibility requirements and is subsequently relocated by Texas Department of Family and Protective Services, Texas Juvenile Justice Department or an equivalent state agency, to a placement outside the current school's attendance zone, would not lose varsity eligibility under this section as long as they remain enrolled in the school. - (f) DIVORCED PARENTS.
+The residence of a student whose parents are divorced is presumed to be that of either parent. - (g) SEPARATED PARENTS. - (1) If a student's parents separate (and are not divorced), and if one parent remains in the attendance zone where the student has been attending school, the student's residence is presumed to be that of the parent who did not move - (2) If a student transfers to a new school with a separated (but not divorced) parent, the student is ineligible for one calendar year, but